Dietitians aim to improve and promote health through food and nutrition. They play a variety of roles:

 Job Market Conditions

 Current job market conditions for dietitians are excellent.
-There are about 1100 dietitians registered in BC and dietetics is a growing profession with excellent future job prospects.
+There are more than 1300 dietitians registered in BC and dietetics is a growing profession with excellent future job prospects.
 According to the UBC Dietetics Alumni Survey (2007-2011 grads), most program graduates have no difficulty obtaining employment in the field following program completion.
-New graduates often have to spend time on the casual roster in a hospital setting before obtaining a temporary or permanent posting.
+Some new graduates spend time on the casual roster in a health care setting before obtaining a temporary or permanent posting.

 Dietitians can expect to earn wages for level 1 unionized positions in nutrition care/population and public health, which are in the $58-72,000 range.
 More specialized positions may have higher wages.